SUNY + OCC Foreign Language Requirements

 Three (3) credits of a language at the intermediate II (202) level as per placement policy and three (3) credits of general electives or,

 The following languages are taught at Onondaga Community College: American Sign Language, Chinese, French, German, Italian and Spanish.
 To assure students’ success, language instructors will ultimately decide on proper placement.
-The Modern Languages Department Placement Policy is available online.
+The World Languages Department Placement Policy is available online.
 For questions, contact us at 498-2305 or firstname.lastname@example.org